Mind & Body Connection: Helping Seniors Stay Healthy

 Retaining independence is especially important to consider when helping your loved ones maintain a positive mind-body balance.
 Unfortunately, many older adults struggle with mobility issues and may be at risk of falling.
 According to the United States Census Bureau, nearly 40 percent of older adults age 65 and over suffer from at least one disability.

 Falls are the leading cause of serious injuries for older adults.
+Over 300,000 seniors aged 65 and older are hospitalized each year for hip fractures alone.
 You may reduce the risk of injuries from falling by helping them improve mobility and stability.
-This can include using a cane or walker, adding non-slip flooring and grab bars in bathrooms, or using stair lifts for the elderly who live in homes with staircases.
+This can include using a cane or walker, adding non-slip flooring and grab bars in bathrooms, or using stairlifts for the elderly who live in homes with staircases.

 Other types of possible injury prevention strategies include exercising both physically and mentally (more discussed in further sections).